xlcteam/scoreBoard/README.md

 scoreBoard
 ==========

-scoreBoard is a simple tool for displaying the score of any game.
+scoreBoard is a simple tool for displaying the score of any game. <br>
-The [original scoreBoard](https://github.com/xlcteam/scoreBoard-php has been written in messy PHP.
+The [original scoreBoard](https://github.com/xlcteam/scoreBoard-php) has been written in messy PHP.

 ## Dependencies
 * Django==1.4